Angolan War of Independence: Beginning of the conflict

-In August, by order of General Silva Freire, the Northern Intervention Zone (ZIN) was created, encompassing the districts of Luanda, Cabinda, Uige, Zaire, Malange and Cuanza Norte, replacing the so-called "Northern Uprising Zone".
-Despite not existing still a conflict in this area, an Eastern Intervention Zone (ZIL) – covering the districts of Lunda and Moxico – is also created in the following month.
+In August, under the orders of General Silva Freire, the Northern Intervention Zone (ZIN) was established, encompassing the districts of Luanda, Cabinda, Uíge, Zaire, Malanje, and Cuanza Norte.
+It replaced what had previously been called the "Northern Uprising Zone."
+Although no conflict had yet broken out in this region, an Eastern Intervention Zone (ZIL) was also created the following month, covering the districts of Lunda and Moxico.

-As part of his reforms, Minister Adriano Moreira decreed the repulsion of the Statute of the Portuguese Indigenous of the Provinces of Guinea, Angola and Mozambique on 6 August.
-With the abolition of this statute, all Angolans, independently of their race, education, religion and costumes, achieve identical Portuguese citizenship rights and obligations.
+As part of his reforms, Minister Adriano Moreira decreed the repeal of the Statute of the Portuguese Indigenous for the provinces of Guinea, Angola, and Mozambique on 6 August.
+With its abolition, all Angolans—regardless of race, education, religion, or customs—were granted equal Portuguese citizenship rights and obligations.

-On 10 April, the Operation Esmeralda (Emerald) – aimed at cleaning and retaking the control of Pedra Verde, UPA's last base in northern Angola – was initiated by the Special Caçadores Battalion 261, supported by paratroopers, artillery, armored cars and aviation elements.
-The initial assault was repulsed by the UPA forces, with the Portuguese suffering important casualties.
-The Portuguese regrouped and, days later, launched a second assault, finally taking control of Pedra Verde on 16 September.
+On 10 April, Operation Esmeralda (Emerald) was launched with the objective of clearing and regaining control of Pedra Verde, the UPA’s last stronghold in northern Angola.
+The operation was carried out by the Special Caçadores Battalion 261, supported by paratroopers, artillery, armored vehicles, and air units.
+The initial assault was repelled by UPA forces, resulting in significant Portuguese casualties.
+After regrouping, the Portuguese mounted a second offensive several days later and ultimately secured Pedra Verde on 16 September.

 On 9 June, the United Nations Security Council adopted Resolution 163, declaring Angola a non-self-governing territory and calling on Portugal to desist from repressive measures against the Angolan people.
 The resolution was approved with the votes of China, United States, Soviet Union and of all the non-permanent members, with the abstaining of France and the United Kingdom.

 The major military operations finally terminated on 3 October, when a platoon of the Artillery Company 100 reoccupied Caiongo, in the circle of Alto Cauale, Uíge, the last abandoned administrative post that remained unrecovered.
 This reoccupation ended the almost six-month period during which the UPA fighters were able to control a geographic area with four times the size of European Portugal.

 In a speech made on 7 October, the Governor-General and Commanding-in-Chief Venâncio Deslandes announces the termination of the military operations and that from then only police operations would be carried out, although partly in military scope.